 Fermentation 17°C (62°F) – 20°C (68°F) on last day.

 07.10.2019 Racking to bottling bucked.

-This time I was lucky to brew excellent beer which give me more than I was expecting.
-Very smooth and medium body work very well with bitterness.
+This time I was lucky to brew excellent beer which gives me more than I was expecting.
+Very smooth and medium body work very well with the bitterness.
 Nice earthy and herbal hop aroma.
 High roasted grain and coffee aroma with a hint of black chocolate.

-In the future I will try to built Foreign Extra Stout recipe keeping an eye on this recipe.
+In the future, I will try to build a Foreign Extra Stout recipe keeping an eye on this recipe.